lucask07/open_covg_daq_pcb/README.md

 ## Project Description

 This repository houses the KiCad schematic, layout, and BOM for a general-purpose data acquisition board (DAQ) that enables real-time feedback with latencies of < 2 us by direct interfaces of ADCs and DACs to the [XEM7310](https://opalkelly.com/products/xem7310/) OpalKelly FPGA module.
-This DAQ board is designed for a digital feedback implementation of a clamp amplifier for the cut-open vaseline gap (COVG) electrophysiology method but may also find a use for other scientific studies requiring low latency control.
+This DAQ board is designed for a digital feedback implementation of a clamp amplifier for the cut-open vaseline gap (COVG) electrophysiology method and may also find a use for other scientific studies requiring low latency control.

 The **schematic is [here](docs/covg_daq_v2.pdf)** and a 3d rendering of the board is shown below: <p align="center">
 <img src="docs/covg_daq_v2_3d_render_hdmi.png" width="600">